JosephNaberhaus/go-mitizen/README.md

 `--dry`: Print the commit message without performing a commit (useful for debugging)

 ## Configuration
 A configuration file will be looked for at `config.gz.json` in the root of the current repository.
 If this is not found then a global config will be looked for at `~/config.gz.json`.
+If both files exist, **only** the first one found will be used.

 The format of the config is simply:
 ```(json)